Nicholas Griffen

 Language Researcher

-I’m a PhD researcher at Université Paris Cité under the supervision of Ira Noveck.
-Soon (Fall 2025), I will submit my dissertation on "What Makes the Processing of Idioms Unique?".
+I’m a PhD researcher at Université Paris Cité under the supervision of Dr. Ira Noveck.
+In October, I will present my thesis on "What Makes the Processing of Idioms Unique?".

-Prior to beginning my time in Paris, I was awarded a Master's Degree in Linguistics at Universität Göttingen, under the supervision of Clemens Steiner-Mayr.
-While there I completed a thesis on "The Vagueness of Indeterminate Gradable Adjectives".
-During the course of this project, I rapidly developed a strong interest in Experimental Pragmatics.
+Prior to my academic studies in Paris, I was awarded a Master's Degree in Linguistics at Universität Göttingen, under the supervision of Clemens Steiner-Mayr.
+While there I completed a thesis on indeterminate gradable adjectives.
+During the course of this project, I rapidly developed a strong interest in Psycholinguistics.

 Subsequently, I was awarded a SMARTS-UP mobility scholarship and a LabEx Master’s Thesis Grant which enabled me to develop my skill set as an experimentalist at Université Paris Cité.

 Throughout my PhD, I have employed a diverse range of experimental methodologies.
 This initially centered on web-based paradigms, including self-paced reading tasks and norming studies.
-While more recently, I am in the process of conducting an EEG study to examine the neural mechanisms involved in figurative language processing.
+More recently, I've used EEG study to examine the neural mechanisms associated with figurative language processing.

 Topographic map IPS Topographic map IPU